Skitsouprenup/shopper-app-mern-stack/README.md

 # shopper-app-mern-stack
 A full stack(MERN) e-commerce website that I created.
-This website is response and mobile-ready.
+This website is responsive and mobile-ready.

 This website is deployed in this link: [Shopper App](https://iridescent-gaufre-ffa5d1.netlify.app/)